Incursion-beta/The-Pig-game/README.md

 Easy-to-play game written in pure JS, but possibly this is not what you want to know about but more about the rules of the game.

-# Rule of the game
+# Rules of the game